naftifine/CNPM_HK241/Upload_Print/Readme.md

-I insert new data for test in mysql:
+I inserted new data for testing in mysql:

 INSERT INTO student (student_id, name, major, bknetid, password)